-Airports tend to work according to the residing state’s laws, meaning they all follow the same set of rules of conduct.
-Figure 10, is a heat map, showing which state suffers the most from collisions with wildlife.
-Comparing to Figure 11 (which shows the busiest states, in terms of flights), we can see that, although … are the busiest states, … are also not the ones which have the most accidents.
+Figure 13, is a heat map, showing which state suffers the most from collisions with wildlife.
+Comparing to Figure 14 (which shows the busiest states, in terms of flights), we can see that while some states, like Texas and California are expected to have more collisions, due to their big number of flights, other states, like Nevada and Utah don’t seem to be affected by that at all.